 I’ll explain in full below, but the picture above is of my blood sugar reading two hours after my glucose tolerance test ingesting of 75 grams of sugar.
 This one reading puts me on the borderline pre-diabetic/non-diabetic, especially given the variances of the meters.
 Other factors point to me still being a diabetic, more info below. :)

 “I successfully manage diabetes with diet and exercise” and that diet is a ‘low carb paleo meal plan“.

 I never say that I cured my diabetes … never.
 Do you know why?
-I am still insulin resistant, carbohydrates elevate my blood sugars too high.
+I am still insulin resistant.

 I performed a “Strict Low Carb Paleo Experiment“, to answer nagging questions.
 Would a ‘strict low carb paleo meal plan’ (for 30+ days) affect my insulin resistance?

 A generous person lent me their Continuous Glucose Monitor (CGM), it provides blood sugar readings every 5 minutes, so I was stoked!